Florida is the third most populous state in the U.S., almost 6 million people moved to Florida since 2000.

 Jacksonville’s lower prices may be the result of lower-income and a lack of good-paying jobs.
 Statistics show 2.8% job growth, which is slightly higher than the US job growth however the real story here is the quality of the jobs, the median household income is $52,576 compared to $60, 293 US median income.

-The central west area of Florida contains Tampa Bay (check our guide), Lakeland and Bradenton.
+The central west area of Florida contains Tampa Bay (read our Tampa Bay Real Estate Investment Guide), Lakeland and Bradenton.

 Central West and Central Florida are the fastest growing areas in terms of population and job growth.